langflow-ai/langflow/docs/docs/integrations/notion/notion-setup.md

 import Admonition from "@theme/Admonition";

-# Setting up a Notion Integration for Langflow
+# Setting up a Notion App

 To use Notion components in Langflow, you first need to create a Notion integration and configure it with the necessary capabilities.
 This guide will walk you through the process of setting up a Notion integration and granting it access to your Notion databases.